oulhafiane/oulhafiane/README.md

     - [Data & Research Frontend](https://github.com/oulhafiane/Data-Research-Platform/)
     - [Data & Research Video](https://www.youtube.com/watch?v=MoI36nmzWmo&feature=youtu.be)

-- 😷 **2020(Corona)** : The school was closed for 7 months, the store of my father and his partner had gone bankrupt, and they were about to sell it, then I bought his partner's share (50%) [SAZALUM](https://charika.ma/societe-sazalum-493799), then after the curfew (3 months), I built and relaunched the shop with my father, and it was done successfully 🤑.
+- 😷 **2020(Corona)** : The school was closed for 7 months, the shop of my father and his partner had gone bankrupt, and they were about to sell it, then I bought his partner's share (50%) [SAZALUM](https://charika.ma/societe-sazalum-493799), then after the curfew (3 months), I built and relaunched the shop with my father, and it was done successfully 🤑.

 - ☀️ **2021-Current Time** : The school reopened, I came back full of energy to discover the world of **Kernel/FileSystem/Drivers**, that's why I choose two branches to work on in my curriculum: **Kernel Branch** and **DevOps Branch**, devops for me is a new world, I just discovered it and I want to learn a lot from this world, so far I discovered the great tool that I really liked **Docker** because it uses something called **cgroups/namespaces** introduced in **kernel v2.6** and I want to learn a lot about those features, I also learned a bit about tools: **Kubernetes**, **Vagrant** , **Ansible**, and I'm on my way to discover everything in this world 🌎.